Contentment: Goal pursuits

 Reaching goals that are important to oneself and that are in alignment with one's personality can contribute to feelings of confidence and mastery.
 It is important to establish goals that are neither too easy or too hard, but that are optimally challenging.
-It is also important to note that investing energy in avoiding goals will contribute to diminishing happiness as well as deter one from reaching one's goals, which can be quite intuitive to understand.
+Investing energy in avoiding goals will contribute to diminishing happiness, as well as deter one from reaching one's goals, which can be quite intuitive to understand.

 Money

 Many people strongly associate money with happiness, and they believe that being rich will contribute greatly to making them happier, and the American society reflects this growing materialism.
 Although wealth is associated with some positive outcomes, i.e. lighter prison sentences for the same crime, better health, and lower infant mortality, and can act as a buffer in certain instances, as mentioned previously, the overall relationship between money and happiness is marginal.

 However, beyond a low threshold where the basic needs are met, money has a very small impact on happiness.
 There is also the concept of the diminishing marginal utility of income (DMUI), which is that money has no effect on happiness once a certain income level has been reached, and which represents wealth and happiness as having a curvilinear relationship.
+This common misconception among society regarding the relationship between money and happiness guides people down the path of chasing success opposed to a life of contentment and happiness from other sources.

 Indeed, when one has met his basic needs and have more to spare, it is time to spend or give some to experience happiness.
 This is because happiness is really a state of in-and-out flow of one's energy.
 Using or giving money is an expression of out-flowing of one's life-state.
 Attempt to just hoard more and more in the belief that it brings more happiness can lead to the opposite result if only because the means – that is the pursuit of money for happiness – has unwittingly become the ends.